-Guidelines for the essay, based on selected format
+Guidelines for the essay, based on selected format (note all page lengths are averages only)

 Original research

 Use journal article format, with the goal of potential publication in a journal (this is the standard to strive for, but actual publication or submission is not required).
 The length of the article should be that of an original research journal article, with an expanded introduction/literature review.
 The typical length for this format is 40-60 pages, but varies based on topic.